acoppes/acoppes/site/_drafts/participatingacau.markdown

 The [Uruguay Cinema and Audiovisual Agency](https://www.acau.gub.uy) (ACAU) organized a competitive grant for videogames development as part of the [Uruguay Audiovisual Program](https://www.gub.uy/ministerio-industria-energia-mineria/programa-uruguay-audiovisual) (PUA) and I was invited to be part of the evaluation committee.
 This was my first time doing this kind of job and it sounded pretty interesting so I accepted.
 The final committee was composed by Francesca Esquenazi, Camila Gormaz and me.

 ACAU is mainly focused on cinema and audiovisual content and normally the grants too.
-This year a videogames development exclusive grant was included and the total per project was around 10k USD.
-There were a total of 6 slots for projects, from where, by the rules, one of them should be filled by a project leaded by a woman, one for a project that is the first game of the company and one for a project that is created outside the capital city.
+This year a videogames development exclusive grant was included and the total **per project** was around **10k USD**.
+There were a total of 6 slots for projects, from where, by the rules, one of them should be a project leaded by a woman, another should be a project that is the first game of the company and another should be a project of a company located outside the capital city.

 There were 17 projects, all of the interesting.
 Considering it was the first time for this grant and also that the Uruguayan game dev community is small, it was a good number of projects.